 The Return Of Ikepod: How Kickstarter Changed The Watch Industry

 Watch & Bullion23 September 2018 | 2 min read

 The company was famous for the UFO looks and were among the first to maker bigger watches trendy (make of that what you want).
 Both Newson and his co-founder Oliver Ike, however, left the company for it to be bought up in the April of 2017.

-While many Kickstarter watches have become somewhat of a running gag among watch enthusiasts I believe that the platform in itself is a great chance to bring some variety into the cheaper end of the spectrum.
+While many Kickstarter watches have become somewhat of a running joke among watch enthusiasts.
+The platform in itself is a great chance to bring some variety into the lower end of the spectrum.